FIND A TEAM

 The transgression of any of the above will render the entire team liable to disqualification.

-The 2018 series winners of the 4 member mixed team category will qualify for a 50 % discount for Expedition Africa 2019.
-(Discount can only be used for Expedition Africa 2019.
-A minimum of two original members of the 2018 team must be available to qualify for this discount in 2019.)
+To qualify for above mentioned discount a minimum of two original members of the 2018 team must be in team to qualify for this discount in 2019.